Institute Course Descriptions

 Rules: Each student has thirty minutes to prepare a speech on an assigned topic.
 The preparation is done prior to arriving in the contest room.
 Topics are drawn from current events, and two types of extemporaneous speaking are conducted ?International Extemp (international affairs) and National Extemp (domestic affairs).

-PREPARED SPEECH (informative or persuasive)-- Monday - Friday 9:00 am - 12:00 pm
+PREPARED SPEECH (informative or persuasive) – Monday – Friday

 The prepared speech class will include instruction in the following types of prepared speeches for use in high school speech competition: expository, advocacy, and oratory.
 The speeches are 8-10 minutes in length with no more than 150 words of quoted material.